 The measurement of EIT's impact will be continuously improved over the next programming period taking into account the lessons learnt and the experiences gained so far.
-The EIT will apply an evaluation, reporting and monitoring framework ensuring coherence with the overall approach taken for Horizon Europe while catering for flexibility.
+The EIT will apply an evaluation, reporting and monitoring framework ensuring coherence with the overall approach taken for Horizon Europe while catering for flexibility (in accordance with Articles 10 and 11 of the EIT Regulation).
 In particular, feedback loops between the Commission, EIT and KICs will be improved in order to address the objectives in a consistent, coherent and efficient manner.